jona-sassenhagen/statfail/nuisance_failure.md

 The last two emphasize the pragmatic problem the procedure:  inferential tests on group attributes (e.g. word frequency vs. condition in language studies) examine difference in the feature and not the impact of that (difference in the) feature on the outcome.
 In our simulation, this is equivalent to assuming that the measured feature difference exactly correlates with the impact that feature has on the outcome, which is a fairly strong assumption.

-The results of this simulation for several statice values of the above factors are available online on [RPubs](http://rpubs.com/palday/statfail), while an interactive version is available online at [ShinyApps](https://palday.shinyapps.io/statfail/).
-All source code (in R) is available on [GitHub](https://github.com/jona-sassenhagen/statfail), including the ability to run the simulation on a local computer.
+The results of this simulation for several static values of the above factors are available online on [RPubs (http://rpubs.com/palday/statfail)](http://rpubs.com/palday/statfail), while an interactive version is available online at [ShinyApps (https://palday.shinyapps.io/statfail/)](https://palday.shinyapps.io/statfail/).
+All source code (in R) is available on [GitHub (https://github.com/jona-sassenhagen/statfail)](https://github.com/jona-sassenhagen/statfail), including the ability to run the simulation on a local computer.

 In particular, we find that when the correlation between feature size and feature effect is not perfect, testing covariates can lead to false rejections of manipulations as "confounded" in 50% or more of studies for even large effects (20 items each for 2 groups, Cohen's $d = 2$ for manipulation, Pearson's $r = 0.75$ between feature and its effect; rejection rate > 60% for Cohen's $d = 1$ for feature attribute, rejetion rate = 75% for Cohen's $d = 2$ for feature attribute), *even when the confounding covariate was not significant in multiple regression*.